 - Global Course Connections (GCC)

 - Gender & Sexuality Abroad

 - Health and Safety

 - Incoming Exchange Students

-Spend your May away taking a 3-credit, 3-week course abroad on one of our Maize Away programs.
+Spend your May* away by participating in a 6-credit, 4 to 5-week program abroad on one of our Maize Aways!
 These programs are designed to make study abroad more accessible to students with less flexible schedules, whether it be because you are an athlete, have a summer job or internship, or have specific courses you need to take on campus during the summer term.
 Other students choose this option because they would like to study abroad for the first time on a shorter experience or would like to combine this program with another program.
 Topics and locations vary from year to year.
 Some programs are led by U-M faculty, whereas others are taught by local faculty.
 Deadlines vary, visit mcompass.umich.edu.

 Scholarships & Funding